Azure/doAzureParallel/docs/40-troubleshooting.md

 getClusterFile(cluster, "tvm-1170471534_2-20170829t072146z", "stderr.txt", downloadPath = "pool-logs.txt")
 ```

+The log files will contain any setup and error information that occured while the node was setting up.

 ### My job never starts running.
 How can I troubleshoot this issue?
 This is often caused by the node not being in a good state.
 Take a look at the state of the nodes in the cluster to see if any of them are have an error or are in a failed state.
 If the node is in a startTaskFailed state follow the instructions above.
 If the node is in an 'unknown' or 'unusable' state you may need to manually reboot the node.